richardreiter/rock-paper-scissors-lizard-spock/README.md

 - The color scheme was generated with [Coolors.](https://coolors.co/af2bbf-a14ebf-6c91bf-5fb0b7-5bc8af)
 - Emojis used throughout the game were found [via Emojipedia.](https://emojipedia.org/)
 - Many thanks to Anna Greaves for the [CI’s Love Maths Walkthrough project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) for a great reference, inspiration and example for buttons.
-- Many thanks to [Polkagris](https://github.com/Polkagris/rock-paper-scissors-vanillaJs_v2)/[Red Eye Media](https://www.youtube.com/watch?v=WtSiG2DNF9k) for a great reference and example of the emoji state.
+- Many thanks to [Polkagris](https://github.com/Polkagris/rock-paper-scissors-vanillaJs_v2)/[Red Eye Media](https://www.youtube.com/watch?v=WtSiG2DNF9k) for a great reference and example for the emoji state.
 - Many thanks to [Florin Pop](https://www.youtube.com/watch?v=XH5OW46yO8I) for a great reference and example of a modal.

 ### Media